ubc-library-rc/gephi-palladio/content/07_Gephi-vs-Palladio.md

 ---
 layout: default
- title: Setup
+title: Gephi Versus Palladio
 nav_order: 7
+published: true
 ---

 ## When Might Palladio be the Right Tool for You?